aldenm01/stat386-projects/_posts/2022-10-21-Dataset-post.md

 image: https://user-images.githubusercontent.com/112586829/197297566-24c3e4f4-a966-43b8-8207-bd3b93b6736a.png
 ---

 Datasets are the blood of a statistician.
 Just like how musicians can't perform without scores, statisticians can't explore data without datasets.
-What if there are no dataset of what you want to research?
+What if there are no datasets of what you want to research?
 In this case, data scientists must make their own.
-When creating a dataset (especially when combining tables from several different sources), there are countless ways that it can go wrong and tiny details that statisticians have to keep in mind.
-I will be showing techniques of how to manipulate data in a dataset, as well as problems that can occur during the webscraping process.
+When creating a dataset (especially when combining tables from several different sources), there are many steps statisticians must take before they can explore their data.
+I will be showing techniques of how to manipulate tables in a dataset, as well as problems that can occur during the webscraping process using the requests package in Python.

 ![image](https://user-images.githubusercontent.com/112586829/197303980-1f9c257e-ae22-4ada-9996-f492c8ce74d2.png)

 ## A Brief Recap

 The dataset I created is a joined dataframe of the characters in the classic Nintendo series, Fire Emblem.
-I explained the basic premise of the game in my previous blog post, but in case you haven't read it, Fire Emblem is a tactical role playing game where you control an army of soldiers each with their own unique designs, personalities, and strengths.
+I explained the basic premise of the game in my previous blog post, but in case you haven't read it, Fire Emblem is a tactical war simulation game where you control an army of soldiers each with their own unique designs, personalities, and strengths.
 As they defeat enemies, they level up over time.
-Each unit has several stats that have a different percent chance of increasing by one.
+Each unit has several stats that have a different percent chance of increasing by one when they level up.
 I have attached a visual for clarity.

 ![image](https://user-images.githubusercontent.com/112586829/197303006-1a749c1b-b131-4269-b7f5-af2a79414152.png)

-In this image, this cavalier has just leveled up and has leveled up his Hit Points (80% chance), Strength (60% chance), and Spd (40% chance).
+In this image, this cavalier has just leveled up and has increased his Hit Points (80% chance), Strength (60% chance), and Spd (40% chance) by one point.
 Each character has a different spread of percentages for their growth rates.

 ### Why make a dataset like this?
 What is the motivation?

-As a huge fan of both data exploration and game design, I want to be able to compare different variables between games to better understand how the developers balanced the difficulty.
-By making a dataset of my own, I have a convenient way to import the data into a program and explore it myself.
+As a huge fan of both data exploration and game design, I want to be able to compare different variables between different games in the series to better understand how the developers balanced the difficulty.
+By making a dataset of my own, I have a convenient way to import the data into a program and take stratified samples.
 Since this data has been public for several years, I see no trouble webscraping it with the requests package in python.

 ### Part 1: The Basics

-For most of the tables in the dataset, I used the requests package and the pd.read_html() function in python.
+For the tables in the dataset, I used the requests package and the pd.read_html() function in python.
 This chunk of code like this one is usually good enough if there is only one table on the page.

 ![image](https://user-images.githubusercontent.com/112586829/197304812-9a76c504-efb7-4d1f-93a0-e754405398b2.png)